Henok-et/alx-system_engineering-devops/0x00-shell_basics/README.md

-mkdir /tmp/my_first_directory:script that creates a directory named my_first_directory in the /tmp/ directory.
+rm -r /tmp/my_first_directory:Delete the directory my_first_directory that is in the /tmp directory.